JoshMarangoni/pyUART/README.md

 python uart/ -p {platform} -m {mode}
 ```

+### Arguments
+- platform: laptop (Ubuntu), nano, pi
+- mode: listen, send

 ### Driver modes
 - Send: You will be prompted to input a string and press enter, which will be transmitted through the UART.
 - Listen: Program will listen on UART port and print to the console

-### Arguments
+### Class Methods
-- platform: laptop (Ubuntu), nano, pi
+- read_buffer(): empty's UART and returns string
+- twos_compliment(): handy method for converting unsinged integer bit strings into signed integer bit strings
-- mode: listen, send
+- read_hexL()
+()